pawelsa/AppWithConfigurationByDaggerScopes/Readme.md

       return loggedInUserComponent
     }

-  /// at a point where user will logout, and the scope will be left we should remove the component, so that next time we will create new component and its instances.
+  /// At a point where user will logout, and the scope will be left we should remove the component, so that next time we will create new component and its instances.
-  /// we need to remember to properly discard all the dependencies that were created in the current component, as we can have memory leaks or not working correctly application fun clearComponent() {
+  /// We need to remember to properly discard all the dependencies that were created in the current component,
+  /// as we can have memory leaks or not correctly working application fun clearComponent() {
     _loggedInUserComponent = null
   }